joelagnel/rust-cpp-book/chapters/05-arrays-vectors-slices.md

 ### Slices as Fat Pointers

-Rust�s slices provide a lightweight way to reference a subset of an array or vector.
+Rust's slices provide a lightweight way to reference a subset of an array or vector.
 Slices are fat pointers, storing metadata alongside the pointer to the underlying array's memory, in the space allocated for the slice.

 #### Example